Phylloporus pelletieri: Description

-Habitat and distribution
+Distribution and habitat

 The golden-gilled bolete forms mycorrhizal relationships with broadleaved trees such as beech and coniferous trees such as fir or pine.
 The fruit bodies are produced in summer and autumn.

 Although rare, the golden-gilled bolete has a widespread distribution in Europe and reaches into Asia.
 It inhabits broadleaf or coniferous forests in montane or sub-alpine regions, where it is associated with acidic or sandy soils.

+Ecology

-This species is threatened by air pollution and forestry plantations, which can destroy its natural habitat.
+The species is threatened by air pollution and forestry plantations, which can destroy its natural habitat.
 It is short-listed for inclusion in Appendix I of the Convention on the Conservation of European Wildlife and Natural Habitats, otherwise known as the Bern Convention, by the European Council for Conservation of Fungi (ECCF), and included on the Red Lists of 12 European countries.
 Other conservation recommendations include the mapping of existing sites and a reduction in air pollution, together with restrictions on forestry practice at known locations.